Isaiah Saville: Playing career

 Saville played three seasons of collegiate hockey at the University of Nebraska at Omaha.
 In his time with the Mavericks, Saville posted a career .907 save percentage and 2.78 goals against average, being named to the National Collegiate Hockey Conference (NCHC) honorable mention All-Star team for 2020–21.

 Saville signed his three-year entry-level contract with Vegas on March 18, 2022, and joined Vegas' American Hockey League (AHL) affiliate, the Henderson Silver Knights, shortly thereafter.

+Saville was recalled by the Golden Knights multiple times during the 2023–24 season due to injuries, dressing as the backup to Logan Thompson and Jiri Patera; however, he did not appear in any games.

+After missing the entire 2024–25 season due to injury, Saville signed a one-year contract with the Ontario Reign, the AHL affiliate of the Los Angeles Kings, on July 17, 2025.

 International play

 Saville made his international debut with the USA Hockey National Team Development Program (USNTDP) at the 2017 Ivan Hlinka Memorial Tournament, appearing in two games.
 Saville also appeared for the USNTDP in three games at the 2018 World Junior A Challenge, posting a .944 save percentage and 1.30 goals against average en route to a gold medal.
 Saville was named to the United States roster for the 2020 IIHF World Junior Championships, but did not play.